Want to know how to snag a hotel mystery shopper job? Read this step-by-step guide.

-Within the business of Hotel Mystery Shopping, your main task is to go to a hotel and pose as a regular guest, while taking note of particular details.
-These details may include the hotels customer service culture, product pricing, entertainment value, or food prep quality.
+As a hotel mystery shopper, your main task is to go to a hotel and pose as a regular guest, while taking note of particular details and marking the hotel against a pre-designated checklist.

 If you’re looking for flexible work from home or work from anywhere jobs FlexJobs can help you find legit remote jobs.
 Sign up now to join FlexJobs.